awurthmann/testurltls/README.md

 # testurltls
-Test the TLS version negioated (or specified) with a remote host via an URL Support TLS Versions: SSL3 to TLS 1.2
+Test the TLS version negioated (or specified) with a remote host via an URL.<br />
+Support TLS versions: SSL3 to TLS 1.2

 ## Legal:
 	You the executor, runner, user accept all liability.
 	This code comes with ABSOLUTELY NO WARRANTY.
+	You may redistribute copies of the code under the terms of the GPL v3.

 ## Help/Syntax
 ```cmd